-If you have a food allergy, avoid foods that trigger symptoms and read food labels to make sure you're not consuming even tiny amounts of allergens.
+- If you have a food allergy, avoid foods that trigger symptoms and read food labels to make sure you're not eating even tiny amounts of allergens.

 If you're taking medicine, follow the directions carefully and make sure your regular doctor is aware of anything an allergist gives you (like shots or prescriptions).
 If you have a severe allergy, consider wearing a medical emergency ID (such as a MedicAlert bracelet), which will explain your allergy and who to contact in case of an emergency.

 If you've been diagnosed with allergies, you have a lot of company.
-The National Institutes of Health (NIH) report that more than 50 million Americans are affected by allergies.
-The good news is that doctors and scientists are working to better understand allergies, to improve treatment methods, and to possibly prevent allergies altogether.
+And the good news is that doctors and scientists are working to better understand allergies, to improve treatments, and to possibly prevent allergies altogether.